elmarholberton/holbertonschool-web_back_end/ES6_data_manipulation/README.md

-# ES6 classes
+# ES6 data manipulation

 ## Learning Objectives
 At the end of this project, you are expected to be able to explain to anyone, without the help of Google:

-- How to define a Class
-- How to add methods to a class
-- Why and how to add a static method to a class
-- How to extend a class from another
+-  How to use map, filter and reduce on arrays
+-  Typed arrays
-- Metaprogramming and symbols
+-  The Set, Map, and Weak link data structures